 Twenty-year loans have declined a little in popularity for refinances, down from 8 percent in April 2014 compared to one year ago, but the share of 20-year loan applications has remained the same for buyers, according to Kan.

 At Quicken Loans, 20-year mortgages represented about 6 percent of all loans in 2013 and are equally popular with move-up buyers and refinancing homeowners, says Bob Walters, chief economist for Quicken Loans in Detroit.
-He says few first-time buyers opt for a 20-year term because the payments are higher than a 30-year loan.
+He says few first-time buyers opt for a 20-year mortgage term because the payments are higher than a 30-year home loan.

-Why choose a 20-year term
+Why choose a 20-year loan term

 "The benefits of a 20-year term are that you pay down your principal more quickly and build your equity faster, which is great if you have to sell your home," says Findlay.
-"The interest rate is a little lower than a 30-year loan, and because you repay the loan over a shorter term you pay a lot less in interest."
+"The interest rate is a little lower than a 30-year home loan, and because you repay the loan over a shorter term you pay a lot less in interest."

 The difference in the mortgage rates between a 20-year and a 30-year loan varies, but averages about one-quarter to one-half of 1 percent, says Walters.
 For example, on a $200,000 30-year fixed-rate loan at 4.5 percent, you would pay $164,813 in interest, but with a 20-year loan at 4.25 percent, you would save $67,580 in interest along with 10 years of payments.
 However, your monthly payment will be $225 higher.

-Qualifying for a 20-year loan
+Qualifying for a 20-year mortgage

 Qualifying for a 20-year loan requires documentation of your income and assets and similar credit score requirements to a 30-year mortgage, but you will have to factor in the higher payments to make sure your debt-to-income ratio doesn't exceed 43 percent.